 - Small saucepan

-- Line a loaf pan with parchment paper.
+- Line a freezer safe container (or loaf pan) with parchment paper.
 Set aside.

 - Pour the almond milk and coconut milk (all contents of can) in a large bowl.
 Whisk to combine.

 - In a small saucepan, combine the water and maple syrup over low heat until the maple syrup has dissolved.
 Stir in the coconut oil, cocoa powder, and tahini, until melted and incorporated.
 Stir in the salt.

 - Remove from heat and stir in the vanilla extract and vodka if using.
 Transfer the mixture to the bowl of milk by slowly whisking as you pour.
 Using an electric mixer or immersion blender, mix for about 30 seconds to emulsify.
 Cover the bowl and chill in the refrigerator for 1 ½ to 2 hours.

 - Once chilled, stir mixture and transfer to the prepared container.
 Cover tightly with plastic wrap and/or a lid and place in freezer.